ga-curriculum/men-stack-embedding-related-data-skyrockit/style-the-application/README.md

 ## Styling the index page

-Now that we've added all the styles to the landing page, the sign-in form, and the sign-up form, it's time to log into the app so we can style the rest.
+Now that we've added all the styles to the hoomepage, the sign-in form, and the sign-up form, it's time to log into the app so we can style the rest.

 1. We're going to add some `classes` and `<divs>` to the contents of `applications/index.ejs`:
 ```html